- The resort

 The Guest acknowledges that Your Nature has suggested that they take out cancellation insurance.
 In the event of cancellation of a booking that is not covered by such insurance, the Guest acknowledges that they bear full responsibility and that no compensation shall be due.

-For all bookings made more than 45 days before the commencement date of the stay, cancellation insurance must be taken out no later than 5 calendar days after the booking date.
-For bookings made 45 days or less before the start of the holiday, cancellation insurance must be taken out on the day of booking.
+Cancellation insurance must be taken out no later than 48 hours after the booking date.
 The terms and conditions of the cancellation insurance are available on yournature.be.

 The Guest may at any time cancel all or part of the contract.
 In the event that the Guest cancels the contract, the Guest shall compensate Your Nature for the damage incurred as a result of the cancellation.
 The flat-rate compensation shall be determined as follows (plus insurance premiums):